malik30/fleet-management-server/README.md

-# WebSocket Server Application
+# Fleet Management Server Application

-This project is a WebSocket server application that listens on a specified IP address and port.
+This project is a websocket server application that listens on a specified IP address and port.
 It is designed to send two .mp3 audio files to clients upon connection and to transmit the server's current latitude and longitude every minute.

 ## Project Structure

 ```
-websocket-server
+fleet-management-server
 ├── src
-│   ├── server.ts          # Entry point for the WebSocket server
+│   ├── server.ts          # Entry point for the websocket server
 │   ├── config
 │   │   └── settings.ts    # Configuration settings for the server
 │   ├── types